 Ariadne Labs recently welcomed Dr. Erik Fromme as the director of the Serious Illness Care Program.
-Fromme received his BA in erik-fromme_headshotpsychology from the University of Virginia and MD from the University of Oklahoma.
+Fromme received his BA in psychology from the University of Virginia and MD from the University of Oklahoma.
 He completed his residency in Internal Medicine at Oregon Health & Science University (OHSU), as well as a master’s in Clinical Research and the Interprofessional Fellowship in Ethics.
 He completed fellowships in General Internal Medicine at Johns Hopkins Hospital and Palliative Care at Massachusetts General Hospital, where he was also a Schwartz Fellow in Pastoral Care.

 Fromme comes to Ariadne from OHSU, where he was the section chief and medical director for Palliative Care and founder of their outpatient palliative care program.
 He developed a research program in patient-reported outcomes, hospice and palliative care health service, as well as the Physician Orders for Life Sustaining Treatment (POLST).
 He assumes the role held by Dr. Susan Block, who founded the Serious Illness Care Program at Ariadne Labs and is now serving as a senior faculty member to the program.